Wappsto/python-wappsto-iot/wappstoiot/README.md

 **Updates behind the Screen:**

 ---
-Control data should be the only value, that are updated & save by the Librery.
+Control data should be the only value, that are updated & save by the Library.

 **Trace:**